-Above all, before you put your home or property on the market you will NEED to decide what to do about your current solar setup.
+Above all, before you put your home or property on the market you must decide what to do about your current solar setup.
 Surprisingly, moving solar panels isn’t as easy as you might think.

 Moving to Another State (or Country)